RCCoop/RCDataKit/README.md

 let alsoIsNotTeenager = !predicate1 || !predicate2
 ```

-You can also use `KeyPath`s on `NSManagedObject` subclasses to make simple predicates:
+You can also use `KeyPath` on `NSManagedObject` subclasses to make simple predicates:

 ```swift
 // Simple Equatable or Comparable KeyPaths allow this kind of NSPredicate creation